 The workshop aims to bring people from the Open Source and Serious Games communities together to discuss the current status of the area and to find a common future where the two areas can enrich each other.

-Serious Games and Open Source: Practice and Futures will feature position statements and presentations which will be open for discussion.
+Open Source Software for Computer Games and Virtual Worlds: Practice and Futures will feature position statements and presentations which will be open for discussion.

 Suggested topics include, but are not limited to the following: